appserver-io/appserver/README.md

 * `appserver-watcher`: A watchdog which monitors filesystem changes and manages appserver restarts

 On a normal system, all three of these processes should run to enable the full feature set.
-To ultimately run the appserver only the appserver process is needed but you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.
+To ultimately run the appserver only the appserver process is needed, but you will miss simple on-the-fly deployment (`appserver-watcher`) and might have problems with legacy applications.

 Depending on the FastCGI Backend you want to use you might ditch `appserver-php5-fpm` for other